wenlab-2023/wenlab-2023.github.io/content/authors/jirui_fu/_index.md

 last_name: Fu

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: Postdoctoral Scholar
+role: PhD Student in Mechanical Engineering, Exp.
+May 2028

 # Organizations/Affiliations
 organizations: